Sexual attraction: Sexual preferences and hormones

-Ovulation and ornamentation
+Ovulation

 Hormone levels throughout the menstrual cycle affect a woman's behaviour in preferences and in their overt behaviours.
 The ornamentation effect is a phenomenon influenced by a stage of the menstrual cycle which refers to the way a woman presents herself to others, in a way to attract potential sexual partners.
 Studies have found that the closer women were to ovulation, the more provocatively they dress and the more attractive they are rated.

 It is possible that women are sensitive to the changes in their physical attractiveness throughout their cycles, such that at their most fertile stages their levels of attractiveness are increased.
 Consequently, they choose to display their increased levels of attractiveness through this method of ornamentation.

 During periods of hormonal imbalance, women exhibit a peak in sexual activity.
 As these findings have been recorded for female-initiated sexual activity and not for male-initiated activity, the causation appears to be hormonal changes during the menstrual cycle.

 Research has also found that menstrual cycles affect sexual behaviour frequency in pre-menopausal women.
 For example, women who had weekly sexual intercourse with men had menstrual cycles with the average duration of 29 days, while women with less frequent sexual interactions tended to have more extreme cycle lengths.
+Hormonal contraception can affect the sexual attraction.